Battle of Calabria: 8 July

 At 14:40 on 8 July two Italian Cant Z.506 seaplanes from Tobruk spotted the British fleet and shadowed it for nearly four hours.
-Campioni ordered his fleet to defend the convoy by turning eastward and preparing for action.
-Comando Supremo (Italian Supreme Command) was reluctant to risk its warships in a night action and they ordered the fleet to avoid contact.
-During the initial positioning the Italians suffered technical problems on three destroyers and two light cruisers, so these ships, with several additional destroyers, were detached to refuel in Sicily.
+Campioni ordered his fleet to defend the convoy by turning eastwards and preparing for action.
+Comando Supremo (supreme command of the armed forces) was reluctant to risk its warships in a night action and they ordered the fleet to avoid contact.
+The Italians suffered technical problems on three destroyers and two light cruisers that, with several additional destroyers, were detached to refuel in Sicily.
 To make up for the detachments another destroyer group was summoned from Taranto.
-At this point, the Italian fleet had 16 destroyers.
+The Italian fleet had 16 destroyers available.

-From 10:00 to 18.40, 72 land-based bombers of the Italian Regia Aeronautica (Royal Air Force) from the mainland attacked the British force.
-Unlike the dive-bombers favoured by the Germans, Italian bombers operated in formations at high altitudes during the early stages of the war, about 12000 ft.
-Scores of bombs were dropped by the Italians and achieved a hit on in two attacks.
+From 10:00 to 18:40, 72 land-based bombers of the Regia Aeronautica (the Italian Royal Air Force) attacked the British.
+Unlike the dive-bombers favoured by the Germans, Italian bombers operated in formations from about 12000 ft.
+Scores of bombs were dropped by the Italians and hit on its compass platform.
 The captain, six officers and eleven ratings were killed, three officers and six ratings were wounded.
-The forward fire control and the steering equipment was destroyed, and for the rest of the battle, she would be commanded from the emergency station.
+The forward fire control and the steering equipment was destroyed and command was moved to the emergency station.